DogcraftNet/DogcraftPlugins/Dogcraft-Shops.md

 or click the `[Teleport]` button in the tracking prompt.
 The plugin searches within a few blocks of the chest for a safe standing spot (1 wide × 2 tall of open space with a solid floor, no liquids) and sends you there facing the chest.
 The teleport fee is withdrawn from your account and deposited to the server account — same flow as shop creation fees.

 If no safe spot is found, the teleport is cancelled and you aren't charged.

+**DogcraftHomes integration.** When [DogcraftHomes](https://github.com/DogcraftNet/DogcraftPlugins/blob/master/Dogcraft-Homes-API.md) is installed, `/shop teleport` hands the player off to its teleport pipeline — same warmup, portal effects, and `/back` tracking as `/home` and `/warp`.
+The portal theme defaults to `WARP` (green) and is configurable via `navigation.teleport-theme` (`HOME`, `TELEPORT`, `BACK`, `RTP`, `WARP`).
+The arrival glow we'd otherwise spawn is skipped in this branch — the portal animation already provides an arrival cue.
+If a player is already mid-teleport (e.g. another `/home` in progress), the fee check is bypassed and they're told to wait.
+Without DogcraftHomes installed, behavior is unchanged: a direct teleport with the per-player arrival glow.

 ---